tiberlab/tibercad/manual/Sphinx/Complete/modules/EFA.rst

 The main parameters are:

  ``initial_state_model``:
-     quantum simulations associated to the initial state of optical transition
+     quantum simulations associated to the initial state of the optical transition

  ``final_state_model`` :
     quantum simulations associated to the final  state of optical transition